-This course provides an introduction to German literature of the late eighteenth and early nineteenth centuries through several of the great classical dramas.
+This course provides an introduction to German literature of the late eighteenth and early nineteenth centuries through several of the great dramas of the period.
 In conjunction with German 382, 383, 384, or 385 this course can be elected in partial fulfillment of the requirements for a German concentration or for a German teaching major or minor.
 The course will begin with the reading of Lessing's lively comedy set against the backdrop of the Seven Years' War, MINNA VON BARNHELM.
 Our second text will be the best known in this entire period, DIE GRETCHEN-TRAGODIE from Goethe's FAUST.
-The third play will be chosen according to the background of the class.
-Our final play will be Kleist's PRINZ FRIEDRICH VON HOMBURG, an astonishingly "modern" drama, which depicts the existential struggle of a young man in confrontation with death.
-The emphasis of the course is on the analysis of the works, mainly in class discussion.
-Students will write two short interpretive papers and a final exam.
-(Grilk)
+We also will read Kleist's PRINZ FRIEDRICH VON HOMBURG, which depicts the existential struggle of a young man in confrontation with death.
+The fourth play will be chosen according to the background of the class.
+Recently we have read Buchner.
+Each student will choose one play from this period to read outside of class.
+The emphasis of the course is on the analysis of the works, mainly in class discussion, mainly in German.
+Students will write two short interpretive papers either in English or German, and a final exam.
+[Cost:1] [WL:4] (Grilk)

 384. Short Fiction: Romanticism to Realism.
 German 232 or permission of chairman.
 (3).
 (HU).

+SECTION 002.
 Drawing on novellas by the great masters of 19th-century German prose, this course provides carefully paced reading practice at the third year level.
 Included are works by Ludwig Tieck, E.T.A.
 Hoffmann, Eichendorff, Kleist, Grillparzer, Droste-Hulshoff, Keller, Meyer, and Gerhart Hauptmann.
 Chosen to be representative of the most significant writers of this period, these works encompass Romanticism, Poetic Realism, and Naturalism, the first phase of "modern" German literature, and should provide a comprehensive and aesthetically rewarding survey of the main trends and currents by covering the aims of the Romantics, pre-Freudian psychological writing, 19th-century sociological problems, painting and music of the period.
 Discussion is emphasized.
 A course pack is available.
 A term paper and a final exam are required.
-(Section 001 – Dunnhaupt; 002 – Cowen)
+[Cost:1] [WL:4] (Dunnhaupt)

 415. The German Language Past and Present.
 Junior standing.
 (3).
 (Excl).